cmgriffing/blog-gatsby/src/blog/2020/making-a-vscode-extension.md

 After that, we just made sure the user can configure the important things about the Biscuits.
 Their prefix text, max length, minimum block lines, and color.
 Yes, the prefix supports emoji.

 The HTML plugin opened up more ideas.
-What other languages did we have Language Servers for in VSCode.
+What other languages did we have Language Servers for in VSCode?
 CSS Biscuits just uses the SCSS language server under the hood.
 We also have a JS/TS one, but it is the buggiest of the bunch.

 ![Multiple cookies in container](../images/mae-mu-kID9sxbJ3BQ-unsplash.jpg)

-We ran into some trouble when I tried to do the C# extension.
+However, we ran into some trouble when I tried to do the C# extension.
 For the life of me, I could not figure out how to get the Language Server working.
-It could have been missing build tools etc, but if I was bissing them, other people would be too.
+It could have been missing build tools etc, but if I was missing them, other people would be too.
 This needed to be a smooth install process.

-A viewer on my stream mentioned Tree Sitter.At first it seemed unrelated because it is at the same level as any other build tool you would need out of the box.
+A viewer on my stream mentioned Tree Sitter.
+At first, it seemed unrelated because it's at the same level as any other build tool you would need.
 However, then we discovered web-tree-sitter, a WASM compiled version of tree sitter itself.
 Its maintained in the same repo as a sub package.

 ![Cookie with bite taken out](../images/carlos-derecichei-FsFeN06h_sQ-unsplash.jpg)